wirespecter/reana-workflow-engine-serial/docs/userguide.rst

         commands:
         - bash myanalysis.sh

-We specify that the workflow is of serial type:
+You specify that the workflow is of serial type:

 .. code-block:: yaml